brotkrueml/typo3-matomo-integration/Documentation/Developer/Index.rst

 --------------

-The :php:`Brotkrueml\MatomoIntegration\Code\JavaScriptCode` object holds a piece of arbitrary JavaScript Code used in the :ref:`beforeTrackPageViewEvent` and :ref:`afterTrackPageViewEvent` events.
+The :php:`Brotkrueml\MatomoIntegration\Code\JavaScriptCode` object holds a piece of arbitrary JavaScript code used in the :ref:`beforeTrackPageViewEvent` and :ref:`afterTrackPageViewEvent` events.

 Example::